solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-custom-data-frontend.md

 - You can also consider PDAs as records in a database, with the address being the primary key used to look up the values inside.

-PDAs combine a program addresss and some developer-chosen seeds to create addresses that store individual pieces of data.
+PDAs combine a program address and some developer-chosen seeds to create addresses that store individual pieces of data.
 Since PDAs are addresses that lie _off_ the Ed25519 Elliptic curve, PDAs don't have secret keys.
 Instead, PDAs can be signed for by the program address used to create them.